Easement over a track in use (SSIR 2024)

 Depicting the site

-The site of the easement to be created over a track in use must be depicted in a plan signed by a registered surveyor and prepared for lodgment in NSW LRS as either a deposited plan or a compiled plan annexed to a dealing.
-The plan should:
+The site of the easement to be created over a track in use may be depicted in either a deposited plan or a compiled plan annexed to a dealing.
+The following must be shown on the plan:

-• indicate the method used to determine the position of the track as either:
+A statement must be included on the plan indicating the method used to determine the position of the track (for example):

-approximate position of centreline of track as determined by aerial photograph, see.....(a photograph on public record).....
+• the approximate position of the centreline of the track as determined by an aerial photograph, see ... or

-approximate position of centreline of track as indicated on ..... (a cadastral map on public record) .....
+• the approximate position of the centreline of the track as indicated on ... (a cadastral map on public record) ... or

-approximate position of centreline of track as recorded in Field Notes ....., or Detail Plan .....
+• the approximate position of the centreline of the track as recorded in Field Notes ... or a Detail Plan ... or

-approximate position of centreline of track as indicated by SIX Portal aerial photography provided the "date of publication" metadata is available.
-The year of the publication should be shown on the plan.
+• the approximate position of the centreline of the track as indicated by SIX Portal aerial photography provided the 'date of publication' metadata is available.
+(The year of publication must be shown on the plan) or

-As the site of an Easement over track in use is designed to be 'ambulatory' i.e. the location of the track 'in use' may move over time, no survey information should be shown on the plan or marks placed that would define the site in a specific location.
+As the site of an easement over a track in use is designed to be 'ambulatory' (i.e. the location of the track 'in use' may move over time), no survey information should be shown on the plan or marks placed that would define the site in a specific location.

 Subdivision of a parcel affected by a track in use

-A plan of subdivision of a parcel(s) of land subject to a registered Right of Carriageway, Right of Way or Easement for Access over a Track in Use is prepared in the usual fashion.
+A plan of subdivision of a parcel(s) of land subject to a registered right of carriageway, right of way or easement for access over a track in use is prepared in the usual manner.
 However, due to the ambulatory nature of the track, it will be necessary for the surveyor to:

 • supply approximate connections to the centreline along any new boundary that intercepts the track.

 The site of any existing track in use that will be co-incident with or adjacent to a new lot boundary should be fully defined by survey in the new plan.
-This will entail the whole (or partial) release of the existing right and the creation of a new easement complying with the provisions of cl.18 Surveying and Spatial Information Regulation 2012.
+This will entail the whole (or partial) release of the existing right and the creation of a new easement complying with the provisions of sections 38, 42 & 64 Surveying and Spatial Information Regulation 2024.